Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Abstract

 \section{Abstract}

-Decoding motor performance from brain signals offers promising avenues for adaptive deep brain stimulation (aDBS) for Parkinson's disease (PD).
-In a two-center cohort of 19 PD patients executing a drawing task, we decoded motor performance from electroencephalography (n=15) and, critically for clinical translation, electrocorticography (n=4).
-Within each session, patients performed the task under DBS on and DBS off.
+Decoding motor performance from brain signals offers promising avenues for adaptive deep brain stimulation (aDBS) to improve treatment for Parkinson's disease (PD).
+In a two-center cohort of 19 patients with PD executing a drawing task under time pressure, we decoded \handmotor performance from electroencephalography (n=15) and, critically for clinical translation, electrocorticography (n=4).
 A total of 35 sessions were recorded.
-Instead of relying on single frequency bands, we derived patient-specific biomarkers using a filterbank-based machine-learning approach.
-DBS modulated kinematics significantly in 23 sessions.
-Significant neural decoding of kinematics was possible in 28 of the 35 sessions (average Pearson's $\text{r}= 0.37$).
-Our results further demonstrate modulation of speed-accuracy trade-offs, with increased drawing speed but reduced accuracy under DBS.
-Joint evaluation of behavioral and neural decoding outcomes revealed six prototypical scenarios, for which we provide guidance for future aDBS strategies.
+Within each session, patients performed the task multiple times under DBS ON and DBS OFF.
+Instead of relying on a pre-defined single frequency band, we derived patient-specific biomarkers using a filterbank-based machine learning approach.
+DBS modulated the kinematics significantly in 23 sessions.
+Neural decoding of kinematics was possible in 28 sessions (mean Pearson correlation coefficient $\text{r}=0.37$).
+Our results further demonstrate the modulation of the speed-accuracy trade-offs, with increased drawing speed but reduced accuracy under DBS as the most prevalent variant.
+A joint evaluation of behavioral and neural decoding outcomes revealed six prototypical scenarios, for which we discuss future personalized aDBS strategies.

 \keywords{DBS \and aDBS \and EEG \and ECoG \and neural markers}